Eric Gill: London 1900–1907

 During 1903, Gill gave up training in architecture to become a calligrapher, letter-cutter and monumental mason.
 After making a copy of a small stone tablet from Westminster Abbey, Gill's first public inscription was for a stone memorial tablet, to a Percy Joseph Hiscock, in Chichester Cathedral.
 Through a contact at the Central School, Gill was employed to cut the inscription for a tombstone at Brookwood Cemetery in Surrey.
 Other work quickly followed, including an inscription for Holy Trinity, Sloane Street, plus commissions from architects and private individuals, including Count Kessler.
 Kessler, on Johnston's recommendation, employed Gill to design chapter headings and title pages for the Insel Verlag publishing house.
-W.H.
-Smith & Son employed Gill to paint the lettering on the fascias of several of their bookshops including, in 1903, their Paris store.
+W. H. Smith & Son employed Gill to paint the lettering on the fascias of several of their bookshops including, in 1903, their Paris store.
 For a time, Gill combined this work with his job at Caröe's but eventually the scale and frequency of these commissions required him to leave the company.
 After Gill died, his brother, Evan, compiled an inventory of 762 inscriptions known to have been carved by him.

 In 1904 Gill married Ethel Hester Moore (1878–1961), a former art student, later known as Mary, the daughter of a businessman who was also the head verger at Chichester Cathedral.
 Gill and Moore would eventually have three daughters and foster a son.
-After a short period in Battersea the couple moved into 20 Black Lion Lane, Hammersmith, in west London, near the, recently married, Johnstons' home on Hammersmith Terrace.
+After a short period in Battersea the couple moved into 20 Black Lion Lane, Hammersmith in west London, near the recently married Johnstons' home on Hammersmith Terrace.
 Artists associated with the Arts and Crafts movement, including Emery Walker, T. J. Cobden-Sanderson and May Morris, were already based in the area, as were several printers, including the Doves Press.
 Gill formed a business partnership with Lawrence Christie and recruited staff, including the 14-year-old Joseph Cribb, to work in his studio.
 Gill began giving lectures at the Central School and taught courses in monumental masonry and lettering for stonemasons at the Paddington Institute.
 In 1905 he was elected to the Arts and Crafts Exhibition Society and joined the Fabian Society the following year.
-After a period of intense involvement with the Fabians Gill became disillusioned with both them and the Arts and Craft movement.
+After a period of intense involvement with the Fabians Gill became disillusioned with both them and the Arts and Crafts movement.
 By 1907 he was writing and making speeches about the failures, both theoretical and practical, of the craft movement to resist the advance of mass production.